 The city of Córdoba itself houses one of the most important examples of Moorish architecture in the entire Islamic West: the iconic Mesquita de Córdoba, a sprawling mosque enclosed within the perimeters of the city’s ancient walls.

 Nestled in the countryside to the South East of Córdoba Province is the pretty town of Castro del Río.
-A stop on the world famous pilgrimage, The Camino de Santiago, this village is overflowing with gorgeous churches and even has its own castle, Castillo Fortaleza, which was first constructed in the 14th century.
+A stop on the world-famous pilgrimage, The Camino de Santiago, this village is overflowing with gorgeous churches and even has its own castle, Castillo Fortaleza, which was first constructed in the 14th century.

 It’s also famous for exporting furniture made from olive wood to destinations as far-flung as Japan.

-What To Do in Castro del Río
+What to do in Castro del Río

-Have a wander round its churches: Be sure to check out the Parroquia de la Asunción church, located in the top part of the town and rumoured to be built on the ruins of a former mosque.
+Have a wander around its churches: Be sure to check out the Parroquia de la Asunción church, located in the top part of the town and rumoured to be built on the ruins of a former mosque.
 Inside it boasts a wealth of sculptures, paintings and intricately carved gold displays.

 How to get to Castro del Río